hkustDB/CROWN/experiments/README.md

     │                                 └── FuncTest.scala
     ├── dbtoaster_cpp  # similar to dbtoaster
     ├── flink  # similar to dbtoaster
-    ├── acq  # similar to dbtoaster
+    ├── crown  # similar to dbtoaster
     └── trill  # similar to dbtoaster
 ```
 ## Special Experiments
 * length3_filter2
   - length3 experiment with different update sequence.
 R1,R3 window size is controlled by ${length3.filter2.window.factor1}, R2 window size is controlled by ${length3.filter2.window.factor2}.
-  - trigger full enum for 10 time(only works in dbtoaster and acq full mode) by default.
+  - trigger full enum for 10 time(only works in dbtoaster and crown full mode) by default.
-* length3_filter3(ACQ only)
+* length3_filter3(CROWN only)
   - length3 experiment with different update sequence.
 R2 window size is controlled by ${length3.filter2.window.factor2}.
 20 insertion/deletion of R1 and R3 will be performed for each update to R2.
   - No full enum will be triggered.
+* some experiments in trill(ends with '_filter')
+  - you have to manually set the input size of the file in `trill/{experiment}/Query.cs` in order to compute the window size correctly.
 ## Extension
 * adding new experiments
   1. create new folders with the name {experiment} under all systems.